TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 Attempts to rectify this on YDH's end proved unsuccessful and so this was raised with Phil Mabey, Steve Howes, and Andy Hadley at [Dorset CCG](https://dorsetccg.nhs.uk/) on 2020-06-19 for them to raise with TPP.
 At the time of writing (2022-05-25), this has still not been resolved.

 It was [noticed in an article in Digital Health](https://digitalhealth.net/2020/08/clinical-patient-discharge-summaries-soon-to-be-sent-electronically-to-gps/) that TPP was trialling the support of FHIR resources in Dorset.
-We are hoping that migrating to NHS Digital's ITK3 Transfer of Care FHIR resource bundles will resolve the aforementioned issues and, if not, at least future proof us for the eventual full migration to the HL7 FHIR standards.
+We are hoping that migrating to NHS Digital's ITK3 Transfer of Care FHIR resource bundles will resolve the aforementioned issues and, if not, at least future-proof us for the eventual full migration to the HL7 FHIR standards.

 #### Overlapping Paragraph Examples